PoC-dev/spamassassin-report-cobol/README.md

   - partitioned data sets (PDS) can be understood as an archive of files (called members) with a common record length, and were a countermeasure against wasted space due to e. g. many small text files being allocated a full disk block but rarely filling said block.
 Accessing data in a PDS is more "expensive" in terms of work for the computer than in a normal data set.
 - Data sets to be used aren't opened "dynamically" in application programs, but they are defined in JCL and the [JCL "interpreter"](https://en.wikipedia.org/wiki/Job_Entry_Subsystem_2/3) passes the opened file descriptors to the application program being launched.
 Application programs merely have a "fake" name defined which is mapped to a real data set with JCL `dd` statements.

 Output of program runs is traditionally directed to printers.
-The turnkey environment defines two printers whose output is directed to text files in the *prt* subdirectory of the turnkey directory.
+The turnkey environment defines two printers whose output is directed to text files in the *prt* subdirectory of the turnkey directory on the host side.
 The printer output for most jobs ends up in *prt/prt00e.txt*.
 A good way on Linux to observe what's happening is to use a separate terminal window with 132 chars width, and run `tail -f prt/prt00e.txt` in there.

 ## MVS setup.
 That being said, we're about to create three data sets: